Caloric Deficits and Basal Metabolic Rate (BMR) Test Accuracy

 The answer is, it depends.
 Everyone is different and estimates are averages.
-One of the more glaring and impactful examples of this is how much energy you burn at rest.
+One of the more impactful examples of this is how much energy you burn at rest.
 The body uses energy to live, and the baseline rate of energy it uses is called Baseline Metabolic Rate, Basal Metabolic rate, or Resting Metabolic rate.
 Fitness trackers like Apple Watch, which uses Resting Energy, and MyFitnessPal estimate this rate using height and weight to make a guess.

 So, what is a normal resting energy in calories burned.
 Taking a lab test, where you breath into a tube for some period of time to calculate how much CO2 you are expelling can provide this basic metabolic rate.
 Knowing this, and knowing the difference between resting calories vs. active calories.
 When I took one I was shocked to learn that my baseline was more than 500 calories lower than predicted.
 For clarity RMR (Resting Metabolic Rate) and BMR (Basal Metabolic Rate) are effectively the same thing and used as synonyms in most places.

 Some of this baseline deficit can be masked by exercise, and thankfully I was running 5-6 hours per week.
 But overall a daily fluctuation of 500 calories is killer when most people aim for a caloric deficit of 300-500 calorie.
 500 calories a day equates to 3500 a week which is the rule of thumb of 1 pound of body weight.